LeliaPlusPlus/TargetedHeatMitigation-ML/README.md

 - data.csv contains the features, targets, and demoograghics
 - simulations.csv contains the simulations by census tract

 **NOTE:** The file data.csv contains the observed baseline, while the file simulations.csv contains the predicted baseline.
+Since the unit of analysis is the tract-level (2010 version), merging the two files can be done using the column 'Census_geoid'.

 ## Running the code
 1. Download the data from Zenodo and place it into the data folder.